 After all, there are similar pressures – for results, financial resources, good staff, operational areas and even for clients / beneficiaries.

 The mission adds additional challenges: urgency; risk; the unmet needs; the tragedies and injustices that workers witness every day… These all mean that attention to the people providing the services is not considered important.
 Burnout is seen as inevitable.
 We, however, don’t agree.

 What’s the Block?

 Efforts to address dysfunction can be postponed until everything gets really bad.
 Delays are due to:

-- fear of making things worse (“What!?
-Lift the Lid on our Pandora’s Box?
-Get everyone to vent their frustrations?
+- fear of making things worse; opening up Pandora’s Box. (“Allow everyone to vent their frustrations?
 No thanks!”)

 - fear of the process, not knowing what’s going to happen

 - fear of conflict and not being in control.
 If you’re the leader who’s supposed to be in control, how will you know what to do?